LarisseLima/LarisseLima/README.md

  - 💙 In love with JavaScript

- - - 💻 **Linguagens:** Html, CSS, JavaScript, Node.js, Java, SQL e em busca de aprender muito mais!
+ - - 💻 **Languages:** Html, CSS, JavaScript, Node.js, Java, SQL and looking for learning much more!